brodieaustin/avalon-novel/index.markdown

 The Queen learned from several weeks later that the Priests approved the her candidate, her final candidate.
 Her senior advisor was delicate to the point of being ostentatious in the care he was taking to avoid mentioning the first candidate.

-The fervid whipsers died down within a few days, in part because the Queen had a housemaid who had been assigned to look after the candiates' quarters was dismissed from "idle talk and gossip."
-After that, the house grew queit on the subject of a woman that some may or may not have rememebred was India.
+The whispers died down within a few days, in part because the Queen had a housemaid who had been assigned to look after the candidates' quarters was dismissed from "idle talk and gossip."
+After that, the house grew queit on the subject of a woman that some may, or may not, have remembered was India.

-The news that the priests selected her candidate came with more news from the priest, and thus from her senior adviser, who seemed very well acquiainted with the priests' ways.
+The news that the priests selected her candidate came with more news from the priest, and thus from her senior adviser, who seemed very well acquainted with the priests' ways.

 "Under normal circumstances, the monarch would host the candidate's robing ceremony.
 The priests have made an appeal your majesty in light of the circumstances."